Gravitational waves from core-collapse supernovae with no electromagnetic counterparts: Introduction

 In the case of rotation and magnetic fields, only the spike in the gravitational-wave time series that occurs at core bounce was well understood 10 years ago \cite{dimmelmeier_08, abdikamalov_14, scheidegger_10}, but there were no long duration gravitational-wave signals beyond the post-bounce phase.
 In recent years, the CCSN community has now produced a small number of gravitational waveforms for more extreme CCSNe with rapid rotation and strong magnetic fields, simulated in 3D \cite{bugli_20, obergaulinger_20, Powell_23, Powell_24a}.
 Rotation and magnetic fields often lead to strong, early explosions without any lower frequency gravitational waves from the SASI.
 The dominant g/f-mode in the gravitational-wave signal looks similar to the non-rotating case, but with significantly higher gravitational-wave amplitudes, leading to larger detection distances.

 The availability of significantly more advanced gravitational-wave signals for CCSNe has enabled the development of better data analysis tools for their detection and parameter estimation.
-Several studies have used these numerical waveforms to create models for different CCSN explosion mechanisms \cite{Powell_23b}.
+Several studies have used these numerical waveforms to create models for different CCSN explosion mechanisms \cite{heng_09, rover_09, logue_12, Powell_16, suvorova_19, roma_19, Powell_23b}.
 Others have developed tools for measuring the rotation rate and the equation of state \cite{chao_22, pastor_24}, and the dominant g/f-mode \cite{bruel_23}.
 Work has also begun on developing phenomenological waveform models for CCSNe \cite{cerda_duran_25}, as it will never be possible to predict the exact gravitational-wave signal for every CCSN progenitor star, due to their stochastic nature, and the computational expense of 3D simulations.
+The gravitational-wave signal can also be reconstructed with model-agnostic techniques, such as a wavelet analysis \cite{szczepanczyk_21, raza_22, hu_22, yuan_24}.
+However, these works do not go into any detail about how their waveform reconstructions relate to the underlying astrophysics of the source.

 The current LIGO-Virgo-KAGRA searches for gravitational waves from CCSNe use search algorithms that make minimal assumptions about the morphology of a gravitational-wave signal \cite{sn_search_o1o2, szczepanczyk_24, sn2023ixf}.
 The searches target specific CCSNe that have been observed in EM during gravitational-wave detector observing runs \cite{sn_search_o1o2, szczepanczyk_24, sn2023ixf}.
 The closest CCSN whilst a gravitational-wave detector was operational was SN\,2023ixf at $\sim 6$\,Mpc, but no gravitational-wave signal was detected \cite{sn2023ixf}.
+Unfortunately, the gravitational-wave detectors were offline for a significant fraction of the time window where it is estimated that the gravitational-wave signal would have occurred.
+However, if the gravitational-wave signal did occur whilst the gravitational-wave detectors were online, then the constraints on the gravitational-wave amplitude can be improved by a factor of 10 in comparison to the targetted gravitational-wave searches in earlier observing runs.

 The advances in gravitational waveform modelling for CCSNe has enabled groups to start development work on CCSN specific gravitational-wave searches that target the known time-frequency morphology of the signal \cite{astone_18}.
+However, detection rates for current gravitational-wave detectors are only a few every hundred years, as maximum detection distances are Galactic for typical CCSNe, or out to the Magellanic Clouds for more extreme CCSN models \cite{szczepanczyk_21}.
+Next-generation gravitational-wave detectors will have a much larger distance reach, and may detect a CCSN every few years.